|

 *Note: Once the course begins, registration is closed.

-***Payment Plan Special***
+***Payment Plan Special*** by request as needed

-Early Bird Discount deposit paid by July 28th: $100
+Early Bird Discount deposit paid by August 9th: $100

-1st Weekend August 25th: payment of $200
+1st Weekend September 6th: payment of $200

-2nd Weekend September 15th: payment of $200
+2nd Weekend September 27th: payment of $200

-3rd Weekend October 13th: payment of $150 ($250 if you missed the Early Bird Discount)
+3rd Weekend October 18th: payment of $150 ($250 if you missed the Early Bird Discount)

-[Payments in money order, cash or check]
+[Payments in money order, cash, or check]

-I must have your personal word that you "promise" to complete the course and not bail out part way though - you and I are obligated to the teachers, hosts, tours and everything that makes this course happen.
+I must have your personal word that you "promise" to complete the course and not bail out part way through - you and I are obligated to the teachers, hosts, tours and everything that makes this course happen.

 Students Will Be Required To Complete: